mtlynch/mtlynch.io/content/posts/nix-fuzz-testing/index.md

 xpdf is a PDF viewer, but it ships with a suite of PDF utilities.
 One of the utilities, `pdftotext` is an attractive fuzzing target because it's so simple.
 It has no GUI; it just accepts a PDF as input and produces plaintext as output, but it still exercises xpdf's complex PDF parsing code.
 If I find a bug in `pdftotext`, it means I've probably found a bug in the whole `xpdf` suite.

+### Putting the boilerplate in place

-To start the project, I create a new folder and make it a git repository.
+To start the project, I create a new folder and create a git repository.

 ```bash
 mkdir fuzz-xpdf \